BarrierSteer: LLM Safety via Learning Barrier Steering: Conclusion

 \subsection{Representation Steering with Latent Dynamics}

-Once the safety constraints are learned, we can leverage them to verify and actively steer the model's generation.
-Obtaining $b_{k}$ allows us to directly check if a proposed next-token state lies within the safe set $\cC = \{h \mid b_{k}(h) \geq \delta, k\in \{1,\dots,K\}\}$, where $\delta$ denotes the safety threshold.
-While any $\delta \geq 0$ strictly enforces the safety of the LLM, in practice, we set $\delta = 0$ for simplicity.
-If the model's original trajectory violates the safety margin (i.e., $\exists k, b_{k}(h) < \delta$), we dynamically adjust the latent state $h$ within the generation loop to enforce safety.
+Once the safety constraints are learned, we can use them to steer the LLM generation.
+Obtaining $b_{k}$ allows us to check whether the current latent state satisfies the safe set $\cC = \{h \mid b_{k}(h) \geq \delta, k\in \{1,\dots,K\}\}$, where $\delta$ denotes the safety threshold.
+In practice, we set $\delta = 0$ for simplicity.
+If the model's original trajectory violates the safety margin (i.e., $\exists k, b_{k}(h) < \delta$), we dynamically adjust the latent state $h$ within the generation loop to steer it toward the learned safe region.

-In order to enforce the learned CBFs $\{b_{k}(h)\geq \delta \}_{k=1}^K$, we have to know the dynamics of the latent state $h$.
-We approximate the local evolution of the hidden state as $\dot{h} = (h_t - h_{t-1})/\Delta t$, where $\Delta t$ is the time step (default $\Delta t = 1$).
-This empirical approximation has been successfully leveraged to enforce CBFs in continuous generative processes, such as diffusion models~\citep{xiao2023safediffuser}.
-By modeling the latent-state evolution as a controllable dynamical system $\dot{h} = u$, we seek a control input $u$ that maintains safety while minimizing deviation from the original trajectory.
-Specifically, we compute the optimal \algo{} control $u$ by solve the following Quadratic Program (QP):
+To steer using CBFs, we approximate the local evolution of the hidden state as $\dot{h} = (h_t - h_{t-1})/\Delta t$, where $\Delta t$ is the time step (default $\Delta t = 1$).
+Following the local-dynamics view in \cref{sec:control-theory-steering}, this finite difference is used only to define local dynamics, not to predict the full future trajectory.
+By modeling the latent-state evolution locally as a controllable dynamical system $\dot{h} = u$, we seek a control input $u$ that satisfies the local first-order CBF condition while minimizing deviation from the original trajectory.
+Specifically, we compute the control $u$ by solving the following Quadratic Program (QP):

-The state is then updated as $h'_t = h_{t-1} + u^* \Delta t$, and the state after steering becomes $h_t\leftarrow h'_t$.
-This avoids the need for computationally expensive iterative solvers like projected gradient descent during inference.
+The steered hidden state is $h'_t = h_{t-1} + u^*\Delta t$, which replaces $h_t$ in the decoding loop.
+This avoids expensive optimization because the QP can admit efficient closed-form solutions, as discussed in \cref{sec:composing_cbf}.
 Furthermore, the parameter $\alpha$ in \cref{eqn:qp} controls the steering strength.
-A larger value of $\alpha$ enforces a more aggressive correction toward the safe set $\mathcal{C}$.
-While this enhances formal safety guarantees, it may induce a significant deviation from the nominal control input.
+A larger value of $\alpha$ produces a more aggressive correction toward the learned latent safe set $\mathcal{C}$.
+It may also induce a significant deviation from the nominal control input.
 This fundamental trade-off between safety and task performance is empirically validated across various benchmarks, as reported in Table~\ref{tab:ablation_alpha}.